 High blood pressure dramatically increases one’s risk of heart disease and stroke.
 Because high blood pressure often has no symptoms, it must be regularly measured to be medically managed and controlled.

 A type of fat or lipid, the body makes the cholesterol it needs for essential functions such as digestion and hormone production.
 Too much “bad” cholesterol, often from food, can cause a build-up of fatty deposits on the walls of the arteries, making them narrower.
 This can increase one’s risk of heart disease and stroke.

 Diabetes affects how the body uses blood sugar (glucose), leading to excess sugar in the blood.
 Unchecked diabetes can increase the risk of coronary artery disease, heart attack, stroke, nerve, kidney, eye, and foot damage, skin infections, and hearing impairment.

 The American Diabetes Association (ADA) recommends that anyone older than age 45 receive an initial blood sugar screening.
-The ADA also recommends that anyone who has been diagnosed with prediabetes is advised to be tested every year, and anyone with a body mass index higher than 25 (23 for Asian Americans), regardless of age, should be screened.
+The ADA also recommends that anyone diagnosed with prediabetes be tested every year, and anyone with a body mass index higher than 25 (23 for Asian Americans), regardless of age, should be screened.